 Most of you, by now, have planted your survival garden.
 You are now counting down the days until you can harvest these vegetables that you have been caring for all season long.
 Some of you, however, may have left the partially shaded areas of the garden empty, thinking that your vegetables may not have successful growth in those areas.

 The truth is, there are vegetables that can and will grow in these partially shaded areas.
 All plants, however, do require some sunlight throughout the day, so be sure that these shaded areas also receive a little sunlight as well.

 I’m going to share with you a list of vegetables that can have total success in these shaded areas.
-Your garden will be complete and you will have more vegetables to harvest at the end of the season.
-Sound good to you?
+Your garden will be complete, and you will have more vegetables to harvest at the end of the season.
+Sounds good to you?
 Great!
 Let’s get started!

 11 Shade Loving Plants & Vegetables For Your At Home Garden

 Because it is later in the gardening season, in my opinion, I suggest planting vegetables that are already established such as a decent sized starter plant, for example.

 Beets are extremely easy to grow and are quite hardy!
 They require about 4 hours of sunlight a day, preferably in the afternoon.

 This delicious vegetable takes its time in the growing process.
 In fact, it can take 2–3 years for it to produce any asparagus.
 Planting a well established asparagus plant is key if you want to harvest this plant sooner, rather than later.
 The asparagus plant is well worth the wait!

 This vegetable can be grown in partially shaded areas but, does require about 6–8 hours of sunlight a day.